 4. The fourth circle might represent those people who you just wave at in passing, or notice on occasion.

-5. The very outer circle represents people you have only met once—a salesperson at your door, a marketing caller on your phone, someone at a restaurant, or on a bus.
+5. The very outer circle represents people you have only met once.
+For example, they could be a salesperson at your door, a marketing caller on your phone, someone at a restaurant, or on a bus.

 Practice the Ts in each level and start teaching them to your children of reasonable age.